KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework7.md

             Similar cases follow for the concatenation with empty strings($\lambda$), where utilizing the definition of concantenation with the definition of $rev()$ will result in the reverse string.

-        - This proves that the immediate descendant and future descendants will be concantenated on the right side of the string, creating a string that is the reverse of the string produced by the definition of concatenation on the same set. $\checkmark$
+        - This proves that the immediate descendant and future descendants will be concantenated on the right side of the string, creating a string that is the reverse of the string produced by the definition of concatenation on the same set.
 ---
 ---